 This lemma completes the proof that the swap-only algorithm satisfies detailed balance and thus has the Gibbs distribution as its invariant distribution.
-The following proposition is not a correctness result, but rather a sanity check.
-It shows that cycles may grow or shrink upon swap-only moves.
+It is not hard to show that if swaps sites $\mathbf{x} \neq \mathbf{y}$ are in the same cycle before a swap, they are in different cycles after the swap, and vice versa.
+This is not a correctness result, but rather a sanity check: it shows that cycles may grow or shrink upon swap-only moves.